databricks/spark-training/strata_2013/index.md

 </div>
 </div>

-Let's first take a look at our template code.
+Let's first take a closer look at our template code in a text editor on the cluster itself, then we'll start adding code to the template.
 Locate the `WikipediaKMeans` class and open it with a text editor.

 <div class="codetabs">
 <div data-lang="scala">
 <pre>
 cd /root/kmeans/scala
-vim WikipediaKMeans.scala
+vim WikipediaKMeans.scala  # If you don't know vim, you can use emacs or nano
 </pre>
 </div>
 <div data-lang="java">
 <pre>
 cd /root/kmeans/java
-vim WikipediaKMeans.java
+vim WikipediaKMeans.java  # If you don't know vim, you can use emacs or nano
 </pre>
 </div>
 <div data-lang="python">
 <pre>
 cd /root/kmeans/python
-vim WikipediaKMeans.py
+vim WikipediaKMeans.py  # If you don't know Vim, you can use emacs or nano
 </pre>
 </div>
 </div>

-The cluster machines have both vim and emacs installed for editing.
-Alternatively, you can use your favorite text editor locally and then copy-paste content using vim or emacs before running it.
+The cluster machines have vim, emacs, and nano installed for editing.
+Alternatively, you can use your favorite text editor locally and then copy-paste content using vim, emacs, or nano before running it.

-For any Spark computation, we will first need to create a Spark context object.
-For Scala or Java programs, we do that by providing the Spark cluster URL, the Spark home directory and the JAR file that will be generated when we compile our program.
+For any Spark computation, we first create a Spark context object.
+For Scala or Java programs, we do that by providing the Spark cluster URL, the Spark home directory, and the JAR file that will be generated when we compile our program.
 For Python programs, we only need to provide the Spark cluster URL.
 Finally, we also name our program "WikipediaKMeans" to identify it in Spark's web UI.

+This is what it looks like in our template code:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">